MF Global judge weighs release of insurance money

-(Reuters) - An MF Global MFGLQ.PK bankruptcy trustee asked a judge on Monday to release $25 million in insurance money to pay defense costs for Jon Corzine and other former MF Global officers facing civil lawsuits over the broker’s October collapse.
+April 2 (Reuters) - An MF Global bankruptcy trustee asked a judge on Monday to release $25 million in insurance money to pay defense costs for Jon Corzine and other former MF Global officers facing civil lawsuits over the broker’s October collapse.

 Customers of MF Global’s broker-dealer have argued they are entitled to the funds to help fill an estimated $1.6 billion hole in their trading accounts.